Bruce Small: Gold Coast Mayor and politician

 In 1967, with the slogan "Think Big, Vote Small", he was elected Mayor of the Gold Coast, holding office till 1973.
 He was re-elected from 1976 to 1978.
 Like many politicians during this period, a time prior to the existence of conflict of interest laws, he saw no conflict between his duties as Mayor and his opportunities as a property developer.

 After a season of cyclonic storms which battered the Gold Coast in 1967, Small was instrumental in promoting this area as a family holiday destination through widespread appearances and promotions of the Surfers Paradise Meter Maids, established in 1965, to attract tourists back to the area.

 From 1972 to 1977 he was elected to the Legislative Assembly of Queensland representing the seat of Surfers Paradise for the Country Party (later renamed the National Party of Australia).
 He was knighted in 1974 for his services to the Gold Coast and Queensland.

+Recognition

-The Gold Coast City Council has named the Sir Bruce Small Park in Benowa, and Sir Bruce Small Boulevard after him.
+Gold Coast City Council named the Sir Bruce Small Park in Benowa, and Sir Bruce Small Boulevard after him.

+Small was posthumously named as a Queensland Great in 2024.